B-UMMI/seq_typing/README.md

-                        covered to consider a gene to be present (value between [0, 100]) --saveNewAllele       Save the new allele found for the selected type (default: false)
+                        covered to consider a gene to be present (value between [0, 100]) --saveNewAllele       Save the new allele found for the selected type (default: false) --typeNotInNew        Do not save the type of the selected sequence in the header of the new allele (when writing uses the "--typeSeparator").
+                        (default: false)
   --debug               Debug mode: do not remove temporary files --resume              Resume seq_typing.py assembly